wlandau/interfaceRC/README.md

 # interfaceRC
-Examples demonstrating the interface between R and C, along with the Rcpp package.
+This repo has examples demonstrating the interface between R and C, along with the Rcpp package.
+Each folder is a separate example, either a full R package or just a bundle of code.
+Follow the instructions in each folder's `README.md` to compile/install and run.